 Do we worry about bringing up a topic some might consider too depressing?

-Do we think we don’t know how or that it’s just too hard?
+Do we think we don’t know how to talk about them or that it’s just too hard?

 I have no answers.

-I do know that when I started this blog among other things, I wanted to write about breast cancer and loss.
-For me the two are intertwined, inseparable really since as most of you know, my mother died from metastatic breast cancer.
-My cancer journey began with her cancer journey (sorry, I can’t come up with a better word than ‘journey’ today).
-I write about other stuff as well, but these two topics have been and will continue to be my primary focus until, if and when, I ever decide to change course.
+When I started this blog among other things, I wanted to write about breast cancer and loss.
+For me the two are intertwined, inseparable since as most of you know, my mother died from metastatic breast cancer.
+My cancer experience began with her cancer experience.
+I write about other stuff as well, but these two topics will continue to be my primary focus until, if and when, I decide to change course.

 Sometimes it’s hard to know how much to divulge about your breast cancer experience.
 Sometimes it’s even harder to know how much to divulge about your experience with loss.